“Education is the primary requirement for anyone living in this world.”

 It is good for a person to learn about basic knowledge on first aid, for example, to give CPR or to understand the correct symptom of the illness.

 Knowing how to give a basic treatment of burn, or saving the drowning person helps in saving a life on time.
-It is important to learn the various signs of illnesses like heat stroke, dehydration, difficulty in breathing and learning about the preliminary precautions will come in handy.
+It is important to learn the various signs of illnesses like heat stroke, dehydration, difficulty in breathing and learning about the preliminary precautions that will come in handy.

 9. Managing without technology: